Martin-Gleiss/smartvisu/README.md

   2. Check the config.php and set the "config_pages" to "YOURPROJECT"
   3. Set the "config_driver" to your backend-environment
        * linknx: for linxknx and eibd environment
-       * smarthome.py for SmartHome.py environment
+       * smarthome.py: for SmartHome.py environment
+       * domotiga: for Domotiga environment
-       * eibd for direct access
+       * eibd: for direct access
        * offline: only for testing, all GADs will be stored in a textfile ("temp/offline_YOURPROJECT.var")
   4. Create a new page in your project-directory, for example "mypage.html"
        Note: Do not use "base.html, basic.html, device.html", these are system pages